 INCERTEC routinely handles a wide variety of electroplated plastic and coatings on an equally broad spectrum of substrates.
-The process used will depend on your application but could include:
+Our team looks forward to learning more about your project, and the process used will depend on your application but could include:

 What Is Electroplated Plastic?